eltrino/diamantedesk-documentation/docs/installation-guide/installation.md

 DiamanteDesk application was developed on a basis of the Symfony standard application so you can learn more about web server configuration recommendations [here](http://symfony.com/doc/2.3/cookbook/configuration/web_server_configuration.html).

+> _Note:_ DiamanteDesk application makes heavy use of HTTP methods in RESTful calls.
+In case the server cannot be configured to block some of them (for example, PUT, DELETE, etc.), this limitation should removed, otherwise, a certain part of application will not function properly.

 ## Installation of a Standalone Application

 ###Getting the Application